Victory-ET/CBT/README.md

 # CBT
-### A simple prototype for an online cobuter based test
+### A simple prototype for an online computer based test
 > real work coming later though